twt-connections/twt-connections.github.io/index.md

 <a href="link"><img src="StudentProfilePageMockup.png"/></a>

-Click the "View Listings" tab to view current job and internship listings.
+Click the "View Listings" tab to view current job and internship listings:

 <a href="link"><img src="ViewListingsMockup.png"/></a> - IN PROGRESS